Project – On recordThis profile is no longer actively maintained, with the information now possibly out of date

 What must happen

-International banks and other financial institutions should refrain from providing funds or support for the construction of the OKI mill or for other production lines by APP, until the company transparently shares:
+International banks and other financial institutions should not provide any new finance and should halt current financing or support for the construction of the OKI mill or for other production lines by APP, until the company transparently shares:

 - written proof that it obtained Free, Prior and Informed Consent from affected communities;